Adding and Removing Packages

 The archive element

-It is sometimes necessary to include additional packages into the image which are not available in the package manager’s native format.
-KIWI NG supports the inclusion of ordinary tar archives via the archive element, whose name attribute specifies the filename of the archive (KIWI NG looks for the archive in the image description folder).
+In certain situations, it is necessary to include additional packages into the image that are not available in the package manager’s native format.
+KIWI NG supports the inclusion of regular tar archives via the archive element, whose name attribute specifies the filename of the archive (KIWI NG looks for the archive in the image description folder).

 <packages type="image">